SPRING LCTA MIDDLE SCHOOL TENNIS LEAGUE

-LCTA is providing Middle School Tennis players, boys or girls grades 6-8, an opportunity to have team practices and meet players from their own middle school.
+SPRING LCTA Middle School Tennis players, for boys & girls grades 5-8, providing an opportunity to have team practices and meet players from their own middle school & grade.
 Along with team matches against other middle schools in the area and gain invaluable experience going into high school tennis.

 REGISTRATION INFORMATION (2 STEPS)

 Register through The Loudoun County Department of Parks, Recreation and Community Services.